foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 the heat of crowds
 thrumming with sound
 feed sugar to the ants
-marching to entropic circles
+march to entropic circles

 thin headed dizziness
-feverish anger
+delirious anger
 manic preaching on the streets
 in the shadow of babel towers
 heat radiates from steel and glass